Moeinh77/Virus-DNA-classification-BERT/README.md

 ### Abstract
 This project aims to classify the DNA sequences of six differentpathogens including COVID-19.
-I compare the performance ofTransformer networks and a simple Convolutional Neural Network as the baseline.
+I compare the performance of Transformer networks and a simple Convolutional Neural Network as the baseline.
 The dataset includes a training set andfive test sets, I experiment with full lengthed and median lengthed sequences and utilized the F1 score as my metric.

 ### Dataset:
 There are 6 classes of pathogens in this dataset: SARS-CoV-1, MERS-CoV, SARS-CoV-2 Ebola, Dengue, and Influenza.
 The dataset is gathered by the authors of the paper [1] and was available for download on their website.
 The dataset includes 18324 samples, the original paper has used only 1500 of this data for training, and the rest is divided into 5 test files.
 I will use the same number of samples for the training and test as the original paper.
 The dataset that is made available by the authors of [1] is in the CSV format and each CSV file includes the class number (1-6), class name, and the DNA sequence.